 · photographs, images, video and voice recordings (for example, in connection with client web meetings and conference calls); and

 · CCTV footage, as explained in section 4 below.

 We may process other types of personal data in the course of providing corporate finance advisory services, receiving goods and services from our suppliers and promoting our business.
 If we do, then it will be protected to the same high standards explained in this policy.

 Why we need to use personal data

 We use personal data because we need to for one or more of the following reasons:

 In limited circumstances, we may use personal data on the basis of your consent.
-If so, we will always clearly ask for your agreement to this.
-You are, of course, free to refuse this and we will inform you as to what (if any) consequences this might have.
+If so, we will always clearly ask for your specific and informed agreement to this.
+You are, of course, free to refuse this and we will inform you as to what (if any) consequences your refusal might have.

 B. BUSINESS AND PROFESSIONAL CONTACTS

 We process personal data about individual business and professional contacts.
 These people include individual (or representatives from corporate) intermediaries, service providers, other professional advisors, organisations that have attended our events, and potential clients.